Why Creative Nonfiction?

 Classes are small—limited to 14 students per section—which means you’ll receive individual attention and feedback on your work.

 Good writing instructors not only need to be skilled writers, but also need to have experience in teaching what they know to others.
 That’s why all of our instructors are professional writers with extensive teaching experience.

 Substantial and Meaningful Writing Assignments

-Many online writing programs ask students to complete short writing exercises each week, and only near the end of the class are students invited to write a single essay or chapter.
-At Creative Nonfiction we recognize the value of exercises, but also believe that completing an essay or chapter is the best way for developing writers to really explore how all the elements of creative nonfiction work together.
-Writing complete pieces also leaves participants with a sense of accomplishment, and with work that they can share with friends, revise, or submit to literary magazines for publication when the class is completed*.
-For this reason, in our classes students are invited to submit three essays or chapters of up to 3,500 words each—though shorter pieces are also welcome.** Assignments are always provided, but students may also submit previously-written work for critique if they prefer to do so.
+Many online writing programs ask you to complete short writing exercises each week, and only near the end of the class are you invited to write a single essay or chapter.
+At Creative Nonfiction, we recognize the value of exercises, but also believe that completing an essay or chapter is the best way for developing writers to really explore how all the elements of creative nonfiction work together.
+Writing complete pieces also leaves you with a sense of accomplishment and with work that you can share when the class is completed.
+For this reason, in our classes you are invited to submit longer essays multiple times during a course.
+See course syllabus for more information.

 We realize that it is difficult to find one’s writing community—which is why we now offer every new student membership to a Community Page where you can meet with other CNF students, during and after class.

 Please follow the links below for more information:

 - Our Instructors